errantSquam/errant-resources/resources.md

 - (FREE) [**How to Draw** by **Scott Robertson**](https://archive.org/details/how-to-draw-drawing-and-sketching-objects-and-environments-from-your-imagination-pdfdrive.com)
   - IMO the superior (and less rigid/preachy) alternative to drawabox.com.
 Can be a little technical at the start but it's worth just doing the exercises once or twice.
 Very good for learning the logic behind foreshortening.
-  - Recommended study: *Copy the exercises in the first few chapters.*
+  - Recommended study: *Copy the exercises in the first few chapters.
+Chapter 3 may be my favourite one when it comes to useful drawing skills!*
   - Recommendation: **Intermediate, Advanced**

 ### Rendering